Ipswich School Privacy Policy

 SENDING INFORMATION TO OTHER COUNTRIES

-– We communicate with you or your child when you are overseas (for example, during School holidays, or if you live in a different country).
+We may send your information to other countries where we communicate with you or your child when you are overseas (for example, during School holidays, or if you live in a different country).

-– The European Commission has produced a list of countries which have adequate data protection rules.
-The list can be found here: http://ec.europa.eu/justice/data-protection/internationaltransfers/adequacy/index_en.htm
+The European Commission has produced a list of countries which have adequate data protection rules.
+The list can be found here:

-– If the country that we are sending your information to is not on the list or, is not a country within the EEA (which means the European Union, Liechtenstein, Norway and Iceland) then it might not have the same level of protection for personal information as there is the UK.
+If the country that we are sending your information to is not on the list or, is not a country within the EEA (which means the European Union, Liechtenstein, Norway and Iceland) then it might not have the same level of protection for personal information as there is in the UK.

 HOW LONG WE KEEP PERSONAL DATA

-The School will retain personal data securely and only in line with how long it is necessary to keep for a legitimate and lawful reason.
+for a legitimate and lawful reason.
 Typically, the legal recommendation for how long to keep ordinary staff and pupil personnel files is up to 7 years following departure from the School.

 However, incident reports and safeguarding files will need to be kept much longer, in accordance with specific legal requirements.

-If you have any specific queries about how our retention policy is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact gdpr@ipswich.school.
+If you have any specific queries about how our retention policy is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact GDPR@ipswich.school.
+However, please bear in mind that the School will often have lawful and necessary reasons to hold on to some personal data even following such a request.

 A limited and reasonable amount of information will be kept for archiving purposes, for example; and even where you have requested we no longer keep in touch with you, we will need to keep a record of the fact in order to fulfil your wishes (called a “suppression record”).